 Miss You Already (2015)

 Beaches 2 or something more?
 Maybe somewhere in between.
 Miss You Already tells the story of two lifelong best friends who have been there for each other at every instance of their lives.
 Jess (Drew Barrymore – Charlie’s Angels, The Wedding Singer) and Milly (Toni Collette – The Sixth Sense, Little Miss Sunshine) have been nearly inseparable since Jess transferred into Milly’s first-grade class in London after moving from the United States.
-Now, as the pair each approaches her 40th birthday, they are infused with a situation that no one can ever prepare for.
+As the pair approaches her 40th birthday, they are infused with a situation that no one can ever prepare for.
 Yes, this is both a friendship movie and a cancer movie.
-Yes, it will do its best to try to guilt you into tears.
+Yes, it will try to try to guilt you into tears.
 But, while the acting is not great and the story predictable, something about the movie keeps you interested when a lesser movie would have lost you completely 45 minutes in.

-I thought Miss You already did an excellent job in terms of the onset and subsequent sickness spreading.
-Due diligence was paid by all involved with this movie.
-I think those who have had cancer or have lost someone close to it would agree that this was very honest and respectful of the illness.
-Milly goes through the gamut of emotions one would experience when being diagnosed with cancer.
-She expresses shock, disbelief, fear, anxiety, guilt, sadness, grief, depression, anger, and other emotions.
-Unfortunately, Milly acts out and hurts the people who are most important to her.
+Unfortunately, Milly acts out and hurts the most important people to her.
 Jess uses a term that I’ve never heard before.
 After looking it up online, she calls Milly a “cancer bully,” which doesn’t appear to be a mainstream term.
 I’ve lost three people very, very close to me to cancer, and all three of them carried themselves with such dignity, pride, and kindness during their terminal illness that I rarely got to see the emotions experienced by Milly.
 I am positive all three of them were fearful, angry, and depressed, but each of them hid many of these emotions from others and wanted to present a front that was full of positivity and love.
-I have such wonderful lasting memories of my grandmother, brother-in-law, and one of my best friends and will never forget how kind and loving they were to all those around them throughout their sickness.
+I have such wonderful lasting memories of my grandmother, brother-in-law, and one of my best friends, and I will never forget how kind and loving they were to all those around them throughout their sickness.
 I have so much admiration for how they handled a situation that they had no control over.
-I feel as if I was struck with a terminal illness, I would leave this world a furious man.
-I have such admiration for my Grandma Lois, Jeremy, and Mike.
+I feel as if I was struck with a terminal illness, I wouldn’t leave this world a furious man.

 Character Chemistry 8/10